DominikN/docs_new/docs/tutorials/other-tutorials/rosbot-aws-robomaker-quick-start.md

 sudo unzip ROSbot-setup.zip -d /greengrass
 ```

-- Start the GreenGrass:
+- Restart ROSbot to apply chnages.

+At this moment, ROSbot is ready to start AWS GreenGrass and accept incoming deployments.

+Connect with ROSbot again, open terminal and start the GreenGrass:

 ```
 sudo /greengrass/ggc/core/greengrassd start
 ```

-- Leave the ROSbot turned on, it will wait for deployment.
+Leave the ROSbot turned on, it will wait for deployment.

 ## Creating a RoboMaker IDE